MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/before-you-start.md

 ## Use media and 3D content to your advantage

-As you consider the media and 3D content you want to use for your project, keep in mind that size matters greatly on [!include[cc-microsoft](../includes/cc-microsoft.md)] HoloLens, both for the quality of the experience and performance.
+As you consider the media and 3D content you want to use for your project, keep in mind that size matters greatly on [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)], both for the quality of the experience and performance.
 It’s best to use high-fidelity assets where details matter and low-fidelity assets for high-level principles where details aren’t as important.